aspose-email/Aspose.Email-API-Reference-Tutorials/content/french/net/email-processing-and-analysis/csharp-guide-checking-messages-for-encryption/_index.md

 ## Conclusion

-Dans ce guide, nous avons exploré comment exploiter les capacités d'Aspose.Email pour .NET pour vérifier le chiffrement des messages.
-En détectant et en vérifiant le cryptage S/MIME, en déchiffrant les messages et en gérant les exceptions, vous pouvez garantir une communication sécurisée dans vos applications.
-Aspose.Email simplifie le processus, vous permettant de vous concentrer sur la création de fonctionnalités de messagerie robustes et sécurisées.
+In this guide, we explored how to leverage the capabilities of Aspose.Email for .NET to check messages for encryption.
+By detecting and verifying S/MIME encryption, decrypting messages, and handling exceptions, you can ensure secure communication in your applications.
+Aspose.Email simplifies the process, allowing you to focus on building robust and secure email functionalities.

-## FAQ
+## FAQs

-### Comment Aspose.Email gère-t-il les pièces jointes chiffrées ?
+### How does Aspose.Email handle encrypted attachments?

- Aspose.Email fournit des méthodes pour extraire et déchiffrer les pièces jointes des messages électroniques cryptés.
-Vous pouvez utiliser le`Attachment.Save` après avoir déchiffré le message pour enregistrer les pièces jointes sur le disque.
+Aspose.Email provides methods to extract and decrypt attachments from encrypted email messages.
+You can use the `Attachment.Save` method after decrypting the message to save the attachments to disk.

-### Puis-je utiliser Aspose.Email avec les applications .NET Core ?
+### Can I use Aspose.Email with .NET Core applications?

-Oui, Aspose.Email est compatible avec les applications .NET Framework et .NET Core, vous offrant ainsi une flexibilité dans vos projets de développement.
+Yes, Aspose.Email is compatible with both .NET Framework and .NET Core applications, giving you flexibility in your development projects.

-### Quels algorithmes de chiffrement Aspose.Email prend-il en charge ?
+### What encryption algorithms does Aspose.Email support?

-Aspose.Email prend en charge un large éventail d'algorithmes de cryptage, notamment AES, RSA et TripleDES, pour garantir la sécurité de vos messages électroniques.
+Aspose.Email supports a wide range of encryption algorithms, including AES, RSA, and TripleDES, to ensure the security of your email messages.

-### Est-il possible de chiffrer uniquement des parties spécifiques d’un e-mail ?
+### Is it possible to encrypt only specific parts of an email?

-Oui, Aspose.Email vous permet de chiffrer de manière sélective certaines parties d'un e-mail, telles que les pièces jointes ou des sections spécifiques du corps de l'e-mail.
+Yes, Aspose.Email allows you to selectively encrypt certain parts of an email message, such as attachments or specific sections of the email body.

-### Où puis-je trouver plus d’informations sur Aspose.Email pour .NET ?
+### Where can I find more information about Aspose.Email for .NET?

- Pour des informations plus détaillées, des exemples et de la documentation, visitez le[Aspose.Email pour .NET Documentation](https://reference.aspose.com/email/net) page.
+For more detailed information, examples, and documentation, visit the [Aspose.Email for .NET Documentation](https://reference.aspose.com/email/net) page.